-Afterwards they write out the full three sentences on a sheet of paper or in their interactive notebooks and attach the booklet to the paper with paperclips.
+Afterward, they write out the full three sentences on a sheet of paper or in their interactive notebooks and attach the booklet to the paper with paper clips.
 Students then look at the picture of the word and flip it so they can see the word in the target language.
 Such an easy way to review.
 By now, they have written each word at least 9 times in comprehensible sentences.

 - Students see visual images of the words they are learning which help the words stick in their heads.